-This course covers the basics of financial statement analysis in directing a firm's operations are covered in this course.
+This course covers the basics of financial statement analysis in directing a firm's operations.
 Students will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
 Prerequisites: None Lecture Hours: 40.0, Lab Hours: 00.0, Other Hours: 00.00